baylisse/crypto-info-app/README.md

 # crypto-info-app
 ### An informational cryptocurrency app built using TypeScript, React, Express, Postgres, and the AlphaVantage API

+### This was a short hackathon project and needs to be cleaned up

 ####Deployed with Heroku: [Crypto Info App](https://bqb-crypto-app-2.herokuapp.com/)

 ***NOTE*** The AlphaVantage API free level that this app uses can only make 5 requests per minute.
 If the Watchlist is more than 5 currencies long, it won't load properly.
 This could be addressed with an API key from the professional/paid AlphaVantage API.